Methodist College Belfast: Post-war Methody

-With the passing of the 1947 Education Act, all children over the age of 11 had to be enrolled in secondary education so creating the grammar school system as understood today with the selection taking place after the age of 11.
+With the passing of the Education Act (Northern Ireland) 1947 (c.
+3 (N.I.)), all children over the age of 11 had to be enrolled in secondary education so creating the grammar school system as understood today with the selection taking place after the age of 11.
 This resulted in a large increase in the number of applications to institutions like Methody and the number of pupils increased significantly.

 One of the houses in College Gardens fell vacant and was converted into a second preparatory department in 1950.
 It became known as Fullerton House, named after William Fullerton who had been a governor, chair of the board and founder of Downey House.
 Extensions to this were made to the adjacent house in 1957.
 The existing preparatory department, Downey House, also received extension works in 1954.
 In 1959 a boathouse for rowing was built at Lockview Road in Stranmillis.

 Additional classrooms in what are now called K, L and M blocks were added as well as a lecture theatre, specific rooms for Home Economics, other classrooms (F Block), a canteen and gym were completed.
 In 1954 the Duchess of Kent, accompanied by Princess Alexandra, opened the college's extension.